-I'm always trying to find a way to incorporate more legumes into my family's diet.
+I'm always try to incorporate more legumes into my family's diet.
 They are packed with plant protein and make a great meat substitute.
-The revithia (chickpeas) in this soupa bring protein and are packed with fibre, vitamins and minerals.
+The revithia (chickpeas) in this Greek soupa bring protein and are packed with fibre, vitamins and minerals.

 As with many Greek recipes, the beauty of the dish lies in the simplicity of the ingredients.
 All you need to make it are standard soup ingredients - carrots, celery and onions - along with chickpeas, lemon, some herbs and stock.